telerik/ajax-docs/controls/sitemap/what-is-new.md

 ---
 title: What Is New
-page_title: What Is New | RadSiteMap for ASP.NET AJAX Documentation
+page_title: What Is New - RadSiteMap
-description: What Is New
+description: Check our Web Forms article about What Is New.
 slug: sitemap/what-is-new
 tags: what,is,new
 published: False